 Further down the hill again we have the rather more attractively named Rivermead.
 Again plenty of space here for later arrivals and also lovely and flat for comfortable camping but in a wet year I would suggest that its proximity to the river would make it rather soggy underfoot.

 Another large field made available for the first time in 2010 was Bushy Ground and again there was plenty of camping space here even though a large proportion of the field was cordoned off that year in order to provide enough room for 40,000 people to watch England’s World Cup match against Germany.
-The whole field was available for public camping in 2011 and 2013 but with the World Cup coming around again in 2014 there may be similar arrangements.
-I hope I'm not tempting fate by writing this before England even qualify for Brazil.
+The whole field has been made available for public camping in subsequent years.

-One thing you do have to remember if you camp here is that the Steanbow dairy unit lies between Bushy Ground and the remainder of the festival site and as the dairy is out of bounds to festival goers you will have to navigate your way around it in order to find your way to and from your tent each day.
+One thing you do have to remember if you camp here is that the Steanbow dairy unit lies between Bushy Ground and the remainder of the festival site and as the dairy is out of bounds to festival goers you will have to navigate your way around it in order to find your way to and from your tent each day, which can be a bit of a faff.

 Bushy Ground is easily accessible from either of the Western Pedestrian Gates A or D.